 It shows the examiner how much knowledge you have gained and how you will use it in your daily practice.
 You can always organize it as a diary.
 Typically, your supervisor will check your entries every week and will comment on the material.

-How assignments are given
+How assignments are given in online learning

-For each course, you need to complete one assignment on a topic which will be given to you by the supervisor.
+For each online course, you need to complete one assignment on a topic which will be given to you by the supervisor.
 Usually, you can choose from several topics provided, e.g. a choice of 3 or 4 topics.
-As opposed to your portfolio, in most cases you will receive feedback only at the end of the term, when results are announced.
+As opposed to your portfolio, in most cases, you will receive feedback only at the end of the term, when results are announced.

 What’s always a good idea is to start working on an assignment as soon as possible.
 You can do this by adding to it every day until you complete the subject.
 That way you’ll always include info that’s fresh in your mind.

-Taking the exam (The MCQ) online
+Taking the exams online

 The great side of online studies is that you’ll have open book exams, meaning you may use any material you have available.
 Of course, using your own notes is a huge advantage, but you might want to quickly google some additional facts.
 The questions will cover the same topics discussed in the forum.